pseuxide/pseuxide.github.io/_posts/2024-06-26-how_game_hackers_load_their_kernel_driver.md

 #### manually call your DriverEntry

-Finally it calls your custom DriverEntry like this.
+Finally it calls your custom DriverEntry.

 ```cpp
 NTSTATUS status = 0;